medic/cht-conf/README.md

 1. Create a `users.csv` file in the `csv` folder with the rest of the csvs needed for `csv-to-docs` action.
 1. Add columns for username, password, roles, phone, contact, place, and any other additional fields you want to populate.
-1. Using the query language for contact `contact:person WHERE reference_id=COL_VAL` and place `place:GET _id OF place WHERE reference_id=COL_VAL` to fill these values based on the generated UUID for contact and place created by `csv-to-docs`.
-This works the same as if you were using `csv-to-docs`
+1. Use the following query language as the header names: for contact contact:person WHERE reference_id=COL_VAL and place place:GET _id OF place WHERE reference_id=COL_VAL.
+This feature is also supported in the csv-to-docs csv files.
 1. Run `medic-conf csv-to-docs upload-docs create-users`
 	1. This will generate the contacts, places, and users associated to those contacts.
 The users are placed into a users.csv file in your working directory.
 Then upload the json docs creating your data and creating users associated.

 Here is a example of how the three csvs need to be configured to setup a user linked to existing place and contact.

-place.health_center.csv
+**csv/place.health_center.csv**

 ```
 reference_id:excluded,parent:place WHERE reference_id=COL_VAL,is_name_generated,name,reported_date:timestamp